 One of the reasons the small stuff gets in the way of our big picture goals and intentions is that we haven’t established routines and positive habits.

-Research shows that the better we are at creating routines to take care of our personal lives and healthcare, the better our health and well-being.
+Research shows that the better we are at creating routines to take care of our personal lives and health, the better our health and well-being.

 One tip for creating a new habit, which Charles Duhigg discusses in his book The Power of Habit, is building habits on top of each other.
 In other words, if you already brush your teeth every night without fail, add a new habit to that already-established time and routine.